develephant/google-charts-corona/README.md

-# Goolge Charts Module
+# Google Charts Module

-Display Google Charts as static images in Corona.
+__Display [Google Charts](https://google-developers.appspot.com/chart/) as static images in Corona.__

 ![chart1](imgs/chart1.png)

+_Note: This module only displays static PNGs.
+There is no interactivity available on the charts._

 chart.get("charts/scatter.html", nil, "chart.png", nil, chartListener)